 Estadio Centenario was built to serve as the centrepiece venue for the 1930 World Cup.
-It officially opened on the 18th of July 1930 with the World Cup match between Uruguay and Peru (1-0).
+It officially opened on 18 July 1930 with the World Cup match between Uruguay and Peru (1-0).
 It hosted seven more group matches, both semi-finals, and the final between Uruguay and Argentina (4-2).

 The stadium had originally been planned to host all World Cup matches, but due to heavy rains construction was delayed and part of the matches were moved to Estadio Gran Parque Central and Estadio Pocitos.

 Estadio Centenario was named after the 100th anniversary of the Uruguayan constitution.
 In its first decades, it could hold just under 100,000 spectators.

 Few changes have been made since its inauguration, though capacity has been reduced due to the conversion of standing areas to seats.

 Over the years, Estadio Centenario has hosted four finals of the Copa América, the last time in 1995.

 Estadio Centenario is not owned by a club, and therefore any club can rent the stadium.
 Peñarol used to use the stadium for practically every home match, but moved away to their own new ground in 2016.
 Other clubs tend to use the stadium for high-profile matches like in the Copa Libertadores and their home matches against Peñarol and Nacional to increase gate receipts.

 Estadio Centenario is furthermore the standard playing venue of the Uruguay national team.

 How to get to Estadio Centenario

 Estadio Centenario is located in central Montevideo, about 4.5 kilometres east of the old city centre.
 It lies very close to the Tres Cruces central bus terminal, from where it is a short 10 to 15-minute walk.